camillarees/camillarees.github.io-reading-notes/201/class-03.md

 1. What data types can you store inside of an Array?
  - Strings, numbers, objects, and even other arrays
  - We can also mix data types in a single array.
-For example:
+Examples:
 ```
 const sequence = [1, 1, 2, 3, 5, 8, 13];
 const random = ['tree', 795, [0, 1, 2]];